-The commission adopted the 2007 HGB 1997 Eight-Hour Ozone Nonattainment Area SIP revision on May 23, 2007 as the first step in addressing the 1997 eight-hour ozone standard in the HGB area.
+The commission adopted the 2007 HGB 1997 Eight-Hour Ozone Nonattainment Area SIP revision on May 23, 2007 as the first step in addressing the 1997 eight-hour ozone NAAQS in the HGB area.
 The revision included additional Voluntary Mobile Source Emissions Reduction Program (VMEP) commitments, an analysis of reasonably available control technology (RACT), and the Texas 2002 Periodic Emissions Inventory for the HGB ozone nonattainment area.
 The SIP revision also incorporated amendments to 30 Texas Administrative Code (TAC) Chapter 114, relating to the Texas low emission diesel (TxLED) rule for certain marine fuels and 30 TAC Chapter 115, relating to the control of emissions of volatile organic compounds (VOC) from storage and degassing operations in the HGB area.
-On April 2, 2013, the EPA published approval of the RACT analysis for certain VOC and nitrogen oxides (NOX) categories and the VMEP commitments in this SIP revision (78 FR 19599) .
+On April 2, 2013, the EPA published approval of portions of the RACT analysis for certain VOC and nitrogen oxides (NOX) categories and the VMEP commitments (applicable through 2009) in this SIP revision (78 FR 19599) .
 On April 15, 2014 and March 27, 2015, the EPA published approval of the RACT analysis for the remaining source categories that were not previously approved as meeting RACT requirements (79 FR 21144 and 80 FR 16291) .

 On June 15, 2007, the state requested that the HGB area be reclassified from a moderate to a severe nonattainment area for the 1997 eight-hour ozone NAAQS, with an attainment deadline of June 15, 2019.
 (See the governor's 2007 reclassification request letter.)